What Is Architectural Engineering? (Plus Job Descriptions)

 This career field is relatively new and was first introduced during the 20th century in response to the new technologies that arose as a result of the Industrial Revolution.
 Architectural engineers primarily focus on how to unite the advanced computer technology available today with the increased need for sustainable architectural solutions.
-Architectural engineering may also be referred to as architecture engineering or building engineering.

 Related: Learn About Being an Architect

 These are some differences between architectural engineering and architecture: